-be limited to the repair or

-the boat or part(s) to the ortation cost of said item.
+- IV.
+MasterCraft's obligation under this warranty shall be limited to the repair or replacement of any item judged defective by MasterCraft. - V. The owner shall be responsible for transportation of the boat or part(s) to the authorized MasterCraft facility and for any return transportation cost of said item.

-Clusions from coverage under

-t, collision or impact with

-ration.

-ses; (b) used in boat ed so as to increase suginally manufactured.

-, MasterCraft, including but not limited and throttle control levers and cables, pumps, instrumentation and steering systems.
-However, where component or accessory manufacturer, MasterCraft will, if pos-aurer's warranty document to the owner.

-arranty on the deck, hull and liner covers only the named items and does not include aware and other components fastened or adhered to the hull, deck or liner.
+MasterCraft BOATS ARE MANUFACTURED BY TRAINED CRAFTSMEN FROM HIGH-QUALITY MATERIALS AND COMPONENTS.
+However, conditions outside MasterCraft's control require specific exclusions from coverage under this warranty.
+The MasterCraft Warranty does not include the following:

+- I. Any damage or repair required because of misuse, negligence, accident, collision or impact with any object; or any improper alteration or repair. - II.
+Any boat used for speed, commercial competition or performance demonstration. - III.
+Any boat which is: (a) used for rental or other commercial or industrial purposes; (b) used in boat racing, demonstrations or similar events; (c) altered, modified, repaired or replaced so as to increase the cubic-inch capacity or horsepower output of the engine and boat as originally manufactured. - IV.
+All component parts and accessories not manufactured by MasterCraft, including but not limited to: engines, drivetrains, transmissions, propellers, shift and throttle control levers and cables, pumps, blowers, windshields, canvas, upholstery, instrumentation and steering systems.
+However, where any such items are warranted by a component or accessory manufacturer, MasterCraft will, if possible, furnish the manufacturer's warranty document to the owner. - V. Limited Warranty on the deck, hull and liner covers only the named items and does not include hardware and other components fastened or adhered to the hull, deck or liner. - VI.
 Paints, varnishes, gelcoat surfaces and colors, finish distortions, chrome-plated or anodized finishes, floor and floor covers and any other surface coatings.
 IMPORTANT: MasterCraft has been made aware that an increasing number of owners are leaving their boats in the water for long periods of time.
 Although MasterCraft uses the highest-grade NPG gelcoat materials, a condition may develop where the bottom may show signs of discoloration and/or blisters.
 Should this condition occur, it will not be covered by warranty from MasterCraft or its suppliers.
-It is suggested that for boats required to stay in the water for long periods, a good bottom paint should be applied for additional protection.
+It is suggested that for boats required to stay in the water for long periods, a good bottom paint should be applied for additional protection. - VII.

-VII.
 Liability for special or consequential damages, such as, but not limited to consequential relating to, for third party claims against the purchaser, or damages for loss of profit.
-Any implied warranty of merchantability, fitness for a particular purpose, or otherwise, are limited to the duration of the applicable express warranty.

-VIII.
-"Note: To the extent any provision of this warranty is prohibited by federal, state or local law and cannot be pre-empted, it shall not be applicable.
+Any implied warranty of merchantability, fitness for a particular purpose, or otherwise, are limited to the duration of the applicable express warranty. - "Note: To the extent any provision of this warranty is prohibited by federal, state or local law and cannot be pre-empted, it shall not be applicable.
 This warranty gives you specific legal rights and you may also have other rights which vary from state to state."